MathGeniusJodie/jodie-s-image-viewer/README.md

 - transparency

 ## how it works
-TIV uses imagemagick to actually read and resize the image (for compatibility with multiple image formats without adding bloat to TIV itself).
+JIV uses imagemagick to actually read and resize the image (for compatibility with multiple image formats without adding bloat to JIV itself).
 The actual user-facing program is a shell script that pipes the rgba output of imagemagick to a binary that handles actually printing to the terminal.

 ## dependencies
 - imagemagick